OpenGeoMetadata/opengeometadata.github.io/docs/helpful-resources/publishing-in-solr.md

 ---

-## Adding Metadata Records to Solr
+## Add metadata records to Solr

 Metadata for GeoBlacklight instances is stored and indexed in Solr.
 The Solr application identifies each metadata record as a “document.”
 The process of adding documents to Solr is called “indexing.”

 **Option A: Manually indexing**